Beslan school siege: Identities

-Earlier reports named Yacine Benalia (35) – A British-Algerian who had reportedly been killed earlier, and Osman Larussi (35) – A British-Algerian, who had reportedly been killed already.
-They are not listed in the Torshin Report.

 Official investigations and trials

 Kulayev's interrogation and trial

 The captured suspect, 24-year-old Nur-Pashi Kulayev, born in Chechnya, was identified by former hostages as one of the hostage-takers.
 The state-controlled Channel One showed fragments of Kulayev's interrogation in which he said his group was led by a Chechnya-born man nicknamed Polkovnik and by the North Ossetia native Vladimir Khodov.
 According to Kulayev, Polkovnik shot another militant and detonated two female suicide bombers because they objected to capturing children.

-In May 2005, Kulayev was a defendant in a court in the republic of North Ossetia.
+In May 2005, Kulayev was a defendant in a court in the Republic of North Ossetia.
 He was charged with murder, terrorism, kidnapping, and other crimes and pleaded guilty on seven of the counts; many former hostages denounced the trial as a "smoke screen" and "farce".
 Some of the relatives of the victims, who used the trial in their attempts to accuse the authorities, even called for a pardon for Kulayev so he could speak freely about what happened.
 The director of the FSB, Nikolai Patrushev, was summoned to give evidence, but he did not attend the trial.
 Ten days later, on 26 May 2006, Nur-Pashi Kulayev was sentenced to life imprisonment.
 Kulayev later disappeared in the Russian prison system.
 Following questions about whether Kulayev had been killed or died in prison, Russian government officials said in 2007 that he was alive and awaiting the start of his sentence.